40. Baltic Cruise – 2015

 St. Petersburg, Russia

-The main reason Jerry wanted to go on this cruise was to see St. Petersburg.
-It was a good thing we did it in 2015, because our 2022 cruise had to cancel that port (Ukraine war).
+It was a good thing did this cruise in 2015, because our 2022 cruise had to cancel this port (Ukraine war).

 The boat docked overnight in St. Petersburg, which allowed us to spend two days in the city.
-St. Petersburg has many fabulous sites.
+We were thrilled to have the time.

 There are many Russian Orthodox cathedrals in St. Petersburg, with their distinctive 5 onion shaped spires.
 The central spire is larger than the other four and represents Jesus.
 The other four spires represent the disciples.
 Most of the spires are gilded which gives the city a bright feel.

-The main attraction is the Winter Palace/Hermitage Museum.
-The advantage of being on a tour is that the Hermitage opens at 9am for tour groups.
-Although there were many other tour groups, the guides went in different directions so it did not feel too crowded.
+Winter Palace/Hermitage Museum.
+The advantage of being on a tour is that the Hermitage opens at 9am for tour groups and at noon for individuals.
+There were many other tour groups, but the guides went in different directions, therefore, our three hours there did not feel too crowded.

-How does one describe the Winter Palace/Hermitage Museum?
-Over the top?
-Amazing?
-Let me try to unsuccessfully describe our 3 hours there.
+This museum is over the top amazing.
 The Winter Palace was built around 1716 by Peter I (who loved European art and architecture).
 He built a small structure.
 His daughter, Empress Elizabeth increased it size and scope in the 1740s when she ruled.
-She created the palace in the Rococo Style.
-The Rococo style is ornate, therefore, there is much silver and gold, painted ceilings, and magnificent decorations.
+She created the palace in the Rococo Style, which is ornate; therefore, there is much silver, gold, painted ceilings, and magnificent decorations.
 It truly looks like a palace of the imagination.
 The walls have the finest paintings, the tables are of lapis lazuli (blue) and malachite (green), the niches are full of vases and statutes.
 The floors are made of marble or wood inlay of different types of woods.
 Today’s floors are not the original ones but faithful reproductions.
 We saw the thrones and the rich apartments but not the original furniture.

 We also saw the room and dining table where the 1917 October revolution started by arresting the ruling parliament.